ldbv-by/bav4/README.md

 3. Each module may contain further directories:
    - `/components` : viewmodel classes and all of their dependencies like css, assets, ...
-   - `/store` : all redux related files like reducers and actions
+   - `/store` : all Redux related files like reducers and actions
    - `/services` : the service, provider and domain classes of the module
    - `/i18n` : i18n provider and loader for this module: